-It is the policy of Pomeroy IT Solutions Sales Company, Inc., that its employees, officers and directors be held to the highest standards of honest and ethical conduct when conducting the affairs of the Company.
+It is the policy of Pomeroy Technologies, LLC., that its employees, officers and directors be held to the highest standards of honest and ethical conduct when conducting the affairs of the Company.
 This Code of Ethics sets out the principles to which all directors, officers and employees of the Company are expected to adhere and advocate.
 The Code embodies rules regarding individual and peer responsibilities, as well as responsibilities to the Company, the public and other stakeholders.
 Employees, officers and directors will not commit acts contrary to these standards of ethical conduct, nor shall they condone the commission of such acts by others within the Company.

 General Standards of Ethical Behavior

 - Promote the best interests of the Company at all times, conduct their personal and professional affairs in a way that avoids both real and apparent conflicts of interest between their interests and the interests of the Company, and refrain from engaging in any activity that would compromise their professional ethics or otherwise prejudice their ability to carry out their duties to the Company.